SalomePlatform/adao/doc/en/ref_covariance_requirements.rst

 .. index:: single: setBackgroundError
 .. index:: single: setObservationError
 .. index:: single: setEvolutionError
-.. index:: single: covariance matrix
+.. index:: single: Covariance matrix
-.. index:: single: background error covariances
+.. index:: single: Background error covariances
-.. index:: single: observation error covariances
+.. index:: single: Observation error covariances
-.. index:: single: covariances
+.. index:: single: Covariances

 In general, a variance-covariance matrix, generally called a covariance matrix, has to be squared, symmetric and semi-definite positive.
 Each of its terms